1871fotc/1871fotc.github.io/docs/guided-tours.md

 ## Guided Tours

-Friends of Toowong Cemetery volunteers guide you on 10 different heritage walks each year.
+Friends of Toowong Cemetery run 10 different guided heritage tours each year.

 ![Pat Hill's headstone][image11]{ width="32%" } ![Harry Potter's headstone][image9]{ width="32%" } ![Cherub headstone][image8]{ width="32%" }

 **Guided tours are free** but donations are appreciated to help us continue **[our work](about/index.md)**.

-There's no need to book, just meet under the flagpole, in Canon Garland Place at the Toowong Cemetery.
+There's no need to book, just meet under the flagpole in Canon Garland Place at the Toowong Cemetery.
 There is plenty of parking available inside the cemetery.
 Wear a hat, enclosed shoes, and bring a water bottle.

 ![Canon Garland Place](assets/flag-pole.jpg){ width="98%" data-title="Guided tours start at Canon Garland Place" }